TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 This event happens when the characters return from fighting the wolves.

-Lady Glynlamin has been attacked by Elder Maiele during the night using _Vicious Mockery_, using it to mock her cowardice.
+Lady Glynlamin has been attacked by Elder Maiele during the night using
+\_Vicious Mockery_to mock her cowardice.
 Elder Maiele entered through the door left unlocked as Aien was drinking at the Easing Water.
 Before the attack, she placed a golden leaf in her office.
 Elder Maiele has suggested, to the council, that Lady Glynlamin has fabricated this event to deflect from her recent